Greg Clark (linebacker)

-Greg Clark (born March 5, 1965) is a former linebacker who played in the National Football League.
+Gregory Klondike Clark (born March 5, 1965) is an American former professional football linebacker who played in the National Football League (NFL).

 Biography

-Clark was born Gregory Klondike Clark on March 5, 1965, in Los Angeles.
+Clark was born on March 5, 1965, in Los Angeles, California.

 He played prep football for North Torrance High, where in his senior year his team made it to the CIF final game.
-He played for Arizona State 1984-1987.
+He played for Arizona State 1984–1987.

 Career

-Clark was drafted in the twelfth round of the 1988 NFL Draft by the Chicago Bears and spent his first season with the team.
+Clark was drafted in the twelfth round of the 1988 NFL draft by the Chicago Bears and spent his first season with the team.
 The next two seasons he spent with the Miami Dolphins and the Los Angeles Rams.
 He split the 1991 NFL season between the San Diego Chargers and the Green Bay Packers before spending his final season with the Seattle Seahawks.

 He played at the collegiate level at Arizona State University.